rist-ro/rl-introduction-notes/sutton_rl.md

 ### (10) On-policy control with approximation

-For on-policy control we study **function approximation Sarsa**.
-Extension is simple in the case of episodic tasks, but has to be reevaluated in the case of continuing ones.
+For on-policy control, we study **function approximation Sarsa**.
+The extension is simple in the case of episodic tasks but has to be reevaluated in the case of continuing ones.
 Doing so, we also start using **state-action values** instead of state values.

 ---